rishavsen1/move_od/README.md

 streamlit run data_generation_scripts\front_app.py
 ```

 Now you can enter the necessary data and selct between **LODES** and **Safegraph** OD generation.
-The result will be produced inthe chosen output folder.
+The result will be produced in the chosen output folder.

 ## Explanation of the generated OD data